m-lab/website/_pages/bigquery_quickstart.md

 To search M-Lab's data using BigQuery, follow these quick steps to get started:

 ### Step 1.
-Configure Google Cloud Platform Console project
+Configure Google Cloud Platform Console Project

 Create a project, and enable billing in [Google Cloud Platform Console](https://console.developers.google.com/){:target="_blank"} (or use an existing project with billing enabled).

 You will **not** be charged for queries against tables in the M-Lab data set.
 M-Lab is committed to open data, and offering our data free of charge is part of that commitment.

 ### Step 2.
-Configure M-Lab table access
+Configure M-Lab Table Access

 Join the [M-Lab Discuss group](https://groups.google.com/a/measurementlab.net/forum/#%21forum/discuss){:target="_blank"} with the same account you used to create your Google Cloud Platform Console project.
 Joining this group enables your account so that you can make queries against M-Lab's BigQuery tables.